onwongjan2002/CKA-Certification-Course-2025/Day 30/README.md

-# Day 30: MASTER DaemonSet, Job & CronJob in Kubernetes  with Detailed Demos | CKA Course 2025
+# Day 30: Encryption Fundamentals & TLS Demystified | CKA Course 2025

 ## Video reference for Day 30 is the following: